espruino/EspruinoDocs/info/Debugger.md

 * KEYWORDS: Debug,Debugger,Finding Problems

 As of Espruino 1v81, there is now a built-in text mode debugger available, which allows you to step through your code line by line.
+The commands used are almost identical to those in GDB.

+**Note:** If you have a board with very little flash memory (128kB or less) the debugger may not be included in your build.
+However it *is* available for all official Espruino boards.

 Entering the debugger
 -------------------